monsur/jscache/README.md

 		//                placing a priority on an item does not guarantee
 		//                it will remain in cache.
 It can still be purged if
 		//                an expiration is hit, or if the cache is full.
-		//      callback: A function that gets called when the item is purged
+		//      onPurge: A function that gets called when the item is purged
 		//               from cache.
 The key and value of the removed item
 		//               are passed as parameters to the callback function. cache.setItem("A", "1", {expirationAbsolute: null,
 		                         expirationSliding: 60,
 		                         priority: Cache.Priority.HIGH,
-		                         callback: function(k, v) { console.log('removed ' + k); }
+		                         onPurge: function(k, v) { console.log('removed ' + k); }
 		                        });

 		// retrieve an item from the cache